 Key takeaways

-Hydrochlorothiazide (HCTZ) is a generic drug commonly prescribed to lower blood pressure in people diagnosed with high blood pressure, but it is also used to reduce swelling of the extremities due to congestive heart failure, ascites, or treatment with corticosteroids or estrogen.
-As a thiazide diuretic (water pill), hydrochlorothiazide increases the elimination of water and salt through the urine.
-This helps to bring down blood pressure.
-Many of hydrochlorothiazide’s side effects are related to its diuretic effects.
+Hydrochlorothiazide (HCTZ) is a generic drug prescribed to lower blood pressure.
+It is also used to reduce swelling of the legs due to congestive heart failure, ascites, or treatment with corticosteroids or estrogen.
+As a thiazide diuretic (water pill), hydrochlorothiazide increases the elimination of water and salt in the urine.
+This helps to decrease blood pressure.
+Many of hydrochlorothiazide’s side effects are due to its diuretic effects.
 Some side effects are avoidable, some can be minimized, and others may require medical intervention.

 Common side effects of hydrochlorothiazide

 The most common side effect of hydrochlorothiazide is low potassium levels, a direct effect of the drug’s diuretic effects.
-Anywhere from 1/3 to ½ of people taking hydrochlorothiazide will eventually have depleted potassium levels.
+Anywhere from one-third to half of people taking hydrochlorothiazide will eventually develop low potassium levels (as indicated on a blood lab report).
 Many of the other common side effects are also related to the body’s increased elimination of water and electrolytes:

 Hydrochlorothiazide’s most serious side effects include:

-• Low white blood cell counts (which can interfere with the body’s ability to fight infection)
+- Low white blood cell counts (which decreases the body’s ability to fight infection)

-• Low platelet levels (which can cause bruising or bleeding)
+- Low platelet levels (which can cause easy bruising or bleeding)

 Weight changes

-Hydrochlorothiazide eliminates more water from the body than usual, so body weight may decrease.
+Hydrochlorothiazide eliminates more water from the body than usual, which can lead to a decrease in body weight.
 That’s nice to see on a bathroom scale, but it isn’t fat or muscle weight.
 It’s water weight.
 When hydrochlorothiazide is stopped, the water weight will probably return in short order.

 Electrolyte imbalance

-Electrolyte imbalances are a common and sometimes serious side effect of hydrochlorothiazide.
-The drug can deplete the body of one or more electrolytes, including sodium, potassium, magnesium, and chloride.
+Electrolyte imbalances are a common and may be a serious side effect of hydrochlorothiazide.
+The drug can deplete the body of one or more electrolytes including sodium, potassium, magnesium, and chloride.
 It can also increase calcium levels.
 The effects seem to be dose-related.
-While the incidence of electrolyte problems has not been determined, they are common enough that people taking hydrochlorothiazide need to be periodically tested for electrolyte levels, particularly potassium.
+While the incidence of electrolyte problems has not been determined, they are common enough that people taking hydrochlorothiazide need to be periodically tested for electrolyte levels, particularly potassium with a common blood test.
 People taking hydrochlorothiazide should know the signs of electrolyte depletion, particular hypokalemia, or low potassium, such as weakness, fatigue, muscle cramps, and constipation.
 Contact a healthcare professional if any of these symptoms are noticed.

 Sun sensitivity